Anyone who lives, works or studies in the City of Westminster can organise and sign a petition. This includes the under 18s.

-Every person who signs an e-petition will receive an email detailing the response to the issues raised within three months after the period for collecting signatures has closed.
-In the case of a hardcopy petition, the response will be forwarded to the petitioner organiser.
+Every person who signs an online petition will receive an email detailing the response to the issues raised within three months after the period for collecting signatures has closed.
+In the case of a paper petition, the response will be forwarded to the petitioner organiser.

 Other procedures apply if the petition is one of the following: